playcanvas/developer.playcanvas.com/content/user-manual/scripting/communication.md

 ~~~

 All scripts attached to a script component are exposed on the script component itself under the name defined in the `pc.script.create()` function.

+## Events

+If you wish to broadcast to many scripts all at once you can use the [event system][0] to send and listen for events.

+[0]: /user-manual/scripting/events